All Toyo Tires - Get $15 off for $300+ apply FIRST1TOYO at checkout! 🔥

 Navigating Road Hazards

-Be cautious of road hazards that contribute to reducing tire lifespan.
-These refer to debris, potholes, and curbs that can damage the tires, especially with aggressive driving.
-Always opt for good road surfaces, if possible.
+Be cautious of road hazards that can reduce tire lifespan.
+These include debris, potholes, and curbs that can damage tires, especially with aggressive driving.
+If possible, always opt for good road surfaces.
 If unavoidable, at least reduce speed and drive with maximum caution.

 Conduct Regular Tire Inspections to Prolong Tire Life

-Regular tire inspections allow drivers to address tire issues before becoming too severe, thus ensuring longer tire life.
-Consistent pressure, tread wear, and damage checks help vehicle owners identify minor issues at early stages.
+Regular tire inspections allow drivers to address tire issues before they become too severe, ensuring longer tire life.
+Consistent pressure, tread wear, and damage checks help vehicle owners identify minor issues at an early stage.
 Tire inspections should be performed every month and before long trips.

 What to Look For During Tire Inspections